wmckeever/codewars-extravaganza/README.md

 ## Problems

-_Remember, you only need to complete ten of these_
+_Remember, you only need to complete five of these_

 ### Difficulty level: medium - CHOOSE 2